 No-code is just getting started!
 I'm excited that it's allowing a whole new set of people to create projects that wouldn't have been able to otherwise.
 It's opening up the to more than designers, developers, and other ""tech"" people.

 That doesn't mean that coding is going away anytime soon though.
 Having a technical background can still be extremely valuable even if you're using no-code tools.
 It's still challenging to create a fully customizable web app with no-code tools.
 Bubble can get you most of the way there, but the lack of flexibility is a big downside for me as a designer.
 As someone who knows a bit of coding but doesn't always enjoy it, I'm excited for the no-code and low-code future!

 "As someone who knows a bit of coding but doesn't always enjoy it, I'm excited for the no-code and low-code future!"

 My Twitter DMs are always open (https://twitter.com/zavzen), and I'm happy to chat about whatever's on your mind.
 If you're interested in the design and UI animation projects discussed above check out the website (https://www.learninvisionstudio.com/) and the course (https://www.meaningfulmotionui.com/course).

-If you want to get more done without losing your sanity, my new project Latitude (https://createlatitude.webflow.io/) is specifically for creators, entrepreneurs, and no-coders like you!
-The podcast about all the non-business parts of running a successful online business launches in November 2019, and the personal productivity app launches in 2020.
+If you want to get more done without losing your sanity, my new project Latitude (https://createlatitude.com) is specifically for creators, entrepreneurs, and no-coders like you!
+On the Latitude Podcast, you can learn about all the non-business parts of running a successful online business, and the Latitude personal productivity app launches in 2020.